ibm-cloud-docs/containers/cs_app_update.md

     <tbody>
     <tr>
     <td><code>spec.minReadySeconds</code></td>
-    <td>By default, deployments wait until the pod is marked as `ready` to continue with the rollout.
+    <td>By default, deployments wait until the pod is marked as <code>ready</code> to continue with the rollout.
 If you notice that the deployment continues to create pods even though your app in the most recent pod is not yet ready, use this field to slow down the deployment rollout.
-For example, if you specify `5`, the deployment waits for 5 seconds after the pod is `ready` before it creates the next pod.</td>
+For example, if you specify <code>5</code>, the deployment waits for 5 seconds after the pod is <code>ready</code> before it creates the next pod.</td>
     </tr>
     <tr>
     <td><code>spec.progressDeadlineSeconds</code></td>
     <td>Set a timeout in seconds before a deployment is considered failed.
-For example, without a timeout, if your new app version has a bug and hangs immediately, the rollout cannot continue because the pod never reaches a `ready` state.
-If you set this timeout to `600` seconds, then if any phase of the rollout fails to progress for 10 minutes, the deployment is marked as failed and the rollout stops.</td>
+For example, without a timeout, if your new app version has a bug and hangs immediately, the rollout cannot continue because the pod never reaches a <code>ready</code> state.
+If you set this timeout to <code>600</code> seconds, then if any phase of the rollout fails to progress for 10 minutes, the deployment is marked as failed and the rollout stops.</td>
     </tr>
     <tr>
     <td><code>spec.strategy.type</code></td>
-    <td>Specify the `RollingUpdate` strategy type.</td>
+    <td>Specify the <code>RollingUpdate</code> strategy type.</td>
     </tr>
     <tr>
     <td><code>spec.strategy.rollingUpdate.maxUnavailable</code></td>
-    <td>Set the maximum number of pods that can be unavailable during an update, as a number (`2`) or percentage (`50%`).
+    <td>Set the maximum number of pods that can be unavailable during an update, as a number (<code>2</code>) or percentage (<code>50%</code>).
 Generally, use a percentage so that if you change the number of replicas later you don't have to remember to update the number here, unless you want to limit the rollout to allow only one pod to be down at a time.
-If you never want to fall below 100% capacity, set this value to `0%` and specify the `spec.strategy.type.rollingUpdate.maxSurge` parameter.</td>
+If you never want to fall below 100% capacity, set this value to <code>0%</code> and specify the <code>spec.strategy.type.rollingUpdate.maxSurge</code> parameter.</td>
     </tr>
     <tr>
     <td><code>spec.strategy.rollingUpdate.maxSurge</code></td>
-    <td>Set how many extra resources the deployment can use during the rollout, as a number (`2`) or percentage (`50%`).
-For example, if your deployment specifies `10` replicas and you set the `maxSurge` to `2`, then during the rollout, two new replicas are created.
+    <td>Set how many extra resources the deployment can use during the rollout, as a number (<code>2</code>) or percentage (<code>50%</code>).
+For example, if your deployment specifies <code>10</code> replicas and you set the <code>maxSurge</code> to <code>2</code>, then during the rollout, two new replicas are created.
 You now have 12 replicas (10 existing, 2 new).
 After the two new replicas are ready, the deployment scales down the old replicas to 8 to meet the specified 10 replicas.
-This process continues until the rollout is complete and all 10 replicas run the new version.<p class="tip">If you want to perform a blue-green instantaneous switch style update, set the `maxSurge` to `100%`.
+This process continues until the rollout is complete and all 10 replicas run the new version.<p class="tip">If you want to perform a blue-green instantaneous switch style update, set the <code>maxSurge</code> to <code>100%</code>.
 The deployment creates all the new required replicas, then scales down the old version replicas to 0.</p></td>
     </tr>
     </tbody></table>

 3. [Roll out](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#updating-a-deployment){: external} a change.
 For example, you might want to change the image that you used in your initial deployment.

     1. Get the deployment name.

         ```
         kubectl get deployments
         ```
         {: pre}

     2. Get the pod name.

         ```
         kubectl get pods
         ```
         {: pre}

     3. Get the name of the container that runs in the pod.

         ```
         kubectl describe pod <pod_name>
         ```
         {: pre}

     4. Set the new image for the deployment to use.

         ```
         kubectl set image deployment/<deployment_name><container_name>=<image_name>